menu

 Living in Somerville

 Somerville is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 79,762 people and 25 associated neighborhoods, Somerville is the 13th largest community in Massachusetts.
-Somerville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Somerville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Somerville home prices are not only among the most expensive in Massachusetts, but Somerville real estate also consistently ranks among the most expensive in America.